gtap-dev/php/README.md

 ### 4.3 Properties and Constants

-Visibility must be declared on all properties.

-Visibility must be declared on all constants if your project PHP minimum version supports constant visibilities (PHP 7.1 or later).
+Visibility must be declared on all properties and constants.

 The `var` keyword must not be used to declare a property.